particle-iot/docs/src/content/datasheets/app-notes/an039-device-claiming.md

 - The `particle device rename` command sets the name of the device (optional).

+- The `particle usb setup-done` command is only needed for Gen 3 devices such as the Argon or Boron.

 #### setup.particle.io claiming

-Using [setup.particle.io](https://setup.particle.io) you can set up cellular devices, and also the Photon as developer devices.
+- Using [setup.particle.io](https://setup.particle.io) you can set up cellular devices, and also the Photon, as developer devices.

-This is also the recommended way to set up a small number of Tracker One devices.
+- This is also the recommended way to set up a small number of Tracker One devices.

+- This is also a good way to activate a small number of developer SIM cards not part of a product.

 #### Web IDE claiming